bluem-development/bluem-php/README.md

 ### Adding additional data to a request

 You can add additional information to a request object *before* performing it, which can be useful.
-The data will be stored within the viamijnbank portal for further administrative purposes.
+The data will be stored within the ViaMijnBank Portal for further administrative purposes.

 ```php
 $key = "EmailAddress";